career fairs, networking & recruitment

 If an organization is hiring, follow up with an application tailored to the job.
 If you dropped off a resumé, follow up with a thank-you note to reintroduce yourself.

 On-campus recruitment is another way to find out about full-time employment upon graduation, summer and termed work-integrated learning opportunities.
 Since it’s just for U of T students and recent grads, there’s less competition!

-To prepare, learn more about dates and posted positions, visit CLN job board.
+To prepare, learn more about dates and posted positions, visit CLNx job board.